laistdomiciano/myGenerator/README.md

 # Employment Contract Generator API

-## Overview
+## Overview:
 The Employment Contract Generator is a Flask-based API designed to streamline the process of creating employment contracts for different job roles.
 This application allows users to generate customized contracts by selecting from pre-defined templates for Full-Time, Part-Time, or Freelance employment agreements.
 The generated contracts are personalized based on user input and can be downloaded in PDF format.

 The API is built with a focus on secure authentication, data management, and ease of contract generation.
 It integrates with PostgreSQL for data storage, employs JWT (JSON Web Tokens) for secure user authentication, and utilizes AWS S3 for storing and retrieving generated contract PDFs.

 ## Key Features:

 ### User Authentication:
 Users can register, log in, and receive JWT tokens for accessing secure endpoints.
-###
+### Contract Generation:
-Contract Generation: Provides three contract templates (Full-Time, Part-Time, and Freelance).
+Provides three contract templates (Full-Time, Part-Time, and Freelance).
 These templates are dynamically populated based on input from the user.
 ### PDF Export:
 After generating the contract, users can download the contract as a PDF document, which is also stored in AWS S3.
 ### User & Employee Management: